-I. PREREQUISITES EXPECTED OF INCOMING STUDENTS
+I. PREREOUISITES EXPECTED OF INCOMING STUDENTS

 An exposure to general physiology, biochemistry, and organic chemistry at the undergraduate level is ordinarily required of all incoming graduate students.
 Any deficiencies in these areas should be remedied during the first year of graduate studies.
-It is also strongly recommended that all doctoral candidates have a mathematics background at least equivalent to Math 1120, 1121 (first year calculus).
+It is also strongly recommended that all doctoral candidates have a mathematics background with at least one semester of calculus.
 Other background courses may also be required by individual faculty members, depending upon the nature of the student's prior training and research expectations.
+If courses listed below become unavailable, the Pharmacology and Toxicology faculty may recommend substitutions to meet the course requirements.